 It’s my other half’s first time so give him some words of encouragement, tea etc and shush me if I resort to the howling harpy, ‘you did this to me!!’.
 Warning, he is a fainter.

 I want to breastfeed please and am happy to talk to a lactation consultant.

 Now some may read and ‘hmm’ at me for putting a humorous spin on my BP.
 Like I don’t respect the process, or are not talking it seriously, will not really use this version etc. Actually doubty Mcdoubty it’s already printed and stapled in my notes.
 My reasons?
 I recon midwifes halfway through 12 hour shifts of perpetual vaginas will appreciate it.
 The other reason?
 I am scared, my first traumatic birth took so much from me I can barely think about this labour without my hand shaking.
+Check out these hacks to help you have an easier labour.
 Humour and honestly is my way of reclaiming this for me, I acknowledge and do not discount all my anxieties and worries.
 I know that births do not go to plan, it’s healthy for mums to accept this.

 Whatever way your baby comes out, through a Zen like home birth or elective C there is no wrong way, no failure.
 Write a birth plan, don’t be afraid for push for what you want, own it, but don’t be unkind you yourself, or panic because the whole thing goes out the window.
 If your BP says no drugs and then as you hit 5cm you turn into a raging menace demanding painkillers then go with it.

 Have you written a birth plan if you are expecting?
 Or did you make one if you have previously ‘popped out’ your little treasures?